ryupold/vscode-cpp-project-setup/README.md

   - compile using `make build-exe`
 - library (libhello.dll -> Windows | libhello.so -> Linux | libhello.dylib -> macOS)
   - compile using `make build-lib`

-- both versions compile to a native binary for the current OS
+Both versions compile to a native binary for the current OS.
+You can find the resulting binaries in the **./bin** folder.

+after the build you can run `make clean-obj` to remove all debug files in the ./bin folder if you don't need them anymore for debugging.

 ## Prerequisites